Performance at Palast der Republik, choreographed by Sasha Waltz, Source: Studio Urban Catalyst Studio, 2004.

 In many cities, urban wastelands and vacant structures suddenly metamorphose into exuberant places.
 After city planners and the real estate market have failed in their initial attempts to develop them, these sites become the setting for clubs and bars, start-up firms and art galleries, migrant economies and informal markets, recreational activities and nightlife.
 Indeed, it is often precisely here that innovative cultural production and a vibrant public sphere are to be found.

-The Urban Catalyst project took as its topic the various unplanned and informal uses of these spaces, which operate within informal economies and fall outside the remit of traditional urban planning.
-Together with 11 research partners from Berlin, Vienna, Amsterdam, Helsinki and Napels as research sites, Urban Catalyst organised a series of events, exhibitions, publications and workshops, in order to develop strategies for integrating such processes into the urban design of contemporary cities.
-The research explored new forms of urban development where citizens would be the initiators rather than professional developers.
-Urban Catalyst examines various ways in which city planning can incorporate informal processes and describes important lessons architects and city planners can learn from temporary users.
+The Urban Catalyst project investigated the various unplanned and informal uses of these spaces, which fall outside the remit of traditional urban planning.
+Together with 11 research partners from the case study cities of Berlin, Vienna, Amsterdam, Helsinki and Naples Urban Catalyst organised a series of events, exhibitions, publications and workshops, in order to develop strategies for addressing the link between unplanned and informal processes and the formal urban design of contemporary cities.
+The research explored the agency of citizens as initiators of urban development processes.
+Urban Catalyst revealed various ways in which city planning can incorporate informal processes and draws lessons that could inform alternative practices of architects and city planners.

 The initiators and partners oft he EU research project Urban Catalyst – Strategies for Temporary Use (2001-2003) were:

 Idea and concept